Understanding the Garden of Eden and the Fall from an Old Earth Preterist Perspective: Summary and Highlights

 Though not the first man ever, Adam was the first man of a then new heaven and earth who was also presumably the one who first marked the spiritual death of his descendants in Sheol at the start of that age.
 In the age inaugurated by Adam’s fall from heaven all of Adam’s human descendants also experienced even deeper spiritual death or separation from God in Sheol after physical death.

 From the vantage point of the earth’s surface, heaven is said to be up (2 Kings 2:1, Psalm 14:2, Lamentations 3:41, Matthew 28:2, Luke 24:51 and Acts 1:9-11) and Sheol, Hades or the Abyss are said to be down (Numbers 16:31, Ezekiel 26:20, Luke 16:23 and 2 Peter 2:4).
 Whether or not this cosmology is literally true is impossible to know.
-Perhaps heaven is above the earth but it exists in another dimension and Sheol, Hades or the Abyss is below the earth in another dimension?
+Perhaps heaven is above the earth but it exists in another dimension and Sheol, Hades or the Abyss are below the earth in another dimension?
 Regardless of whether or not this is literally true, what this cosmology implies is a notion of degrees of separation from God.
-The Bible repeatedly teaches that God is in heaven (1 Kings 22:19; Psalm 14:4; 103:19; 115:3, Isaiah 63:15; 66:1; Daniel 7:9-14; Matthew 5:34; 6:9; 23:22; Acts 7:49; Hebrews 8:1; Revelation 4:1-6).
+The Bible repeatedly teaches that God is in heaven (1 Kings 22:19; Psalm 14:4; 103:19; 115:3; Isaiah 63:15; 66:1; Daniel 7:9-14; Matthew 5:34; 6:9; 23:22; Acts 7:49; Hebrews 8:1; Revelation 4:1-6).
 To be in heaven where God exists in the “flesh” so to speak is to truly and literally be in God’s presence.
 To be in God’s presence in heaven is to be truly alive.
 Therefore, to be on earth is to be a degree separated from God in heaven: “[A]s long as we are at home in the body we are away from the Lord (2 Corinthians 5:6).”
 And if being on earth is a unit of separation from God, then to be in Sheol below is, of course, another unit of separation from God.

 Job 15:14-16 sheds some light on this idea of separation from God: “What are mortals, that they could be pure, or those born of woman, that they could be righteous?
 If God places no trust in his holy ones, if even the heavens are not pure in his eyes, how much less mortals, who are vile and corrupt, who drink up evil like water!”
 According to Job 15:14-16 even the angels of heaven are capable of sin.
 This is why angels are sometimes cast out of heaven as is the case in Ezekiel 28 and Revelation 12.
 When angels sin, they are then said to be cast from heaven to earth (Ezekiel 28:17, Revelation 12:9).
 To be cast from heaven to earth is one unit or degree of separation from God.
 This is a form of death (separation from God) because sin and death are inextricably linked: “For the wages of sin is death” (Romans 6:23).

 The orthodox notion of original sin sheds light on why people are born on earth immediately separated from God.
 People are born on earth separated from God in heaven because they have inherited sin (original sin) even while still in the womb: “Surely I was sinful at birth, sinful from the time my mother conceived me (Psalm 51:5).”
 “Well do I know how treacherous you are; you were called a rebel from birth (Isaiah 48:8).”
-Psalm 51:5 and Isaiah 48:8 show that all human kind inherits sin from the womb.
-This inherited sin is why all people on earth are separated from God who is in heaven.
-And because all humanity has sin even in the womb, this is largely why the Bible often says that people are “dead” (separated from God in heaven) even while alive on earth:
+Psalm 51:5 and Isaiah 48:8 imply that all human kind inherits sin from the womb.
+This inherited sin is presumably why all people on earth are separated from God who is in heaven.
+And because all humanity has sin even in the womb, this may be largely why the Bible often says that people are “dead” (separated from God in heaven) even while alive on earth:

 As for you, you were dead in your transgressions and sins, in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient.
 All of us also lived among them at one time, gratifying the cravings of our flesh and following its desires and thoughts.
 Like the rest, we were by nature deserving of wrath (Ephesians 2:1-3).